Eppo-exp/eppo-docs/docs/feature-flags/index.md

 ### Environments

 Every Eppo instance comes with two out-of-the-box environments: **Test** and **Production**.
 These represent two independent silos for flags and experiments, mirroring the way you test and ship code.
 Use the **Test** environment to check feature flag behavior before releasing them in **Production**.
-Note: unlike flags, all experiments (under the _Experiments_ tab) currently live in the **Production** environment.

 API keys for both environments can be created on the _Admin > API Keys_ section of the interface: